dalemazza/dalemazza.github.io/_posts/2021-01-14-THM - Team Guide.md

 Somebody has left a note, It mentions that a new site is being developed and is available at `.dev`, Also It mentions that team policy is that they have to back up their id_rsa keys to a config file?

-First add the newly found domain to our hosts like so `sudo nano /etc/hosts`
+First add the newly found domain to our hosts like so \n `sudo nano /etc/hosts`

 ```